-Foster kids should be encouraged to be themselves in their foster home.
-It’s important that foster kids participate in their new family environment, are encouraged to openly share their thoughts and feelings, and participate in meetings and hearings as needed.
+Foster kids should be encouraged to be themselves in their foster homes.
+Foster kids must participate in their new family environment, are encouraged to openly share their thoughts and feelings, and participate in meetings and hearings as needed.
 Foster kids should participate in activities and attend school regularly (depending on age, of course).
 They should be made to feel comfortable in reaching out for help and knowing that they, too, can participate in making decisions about their lives.

 What Does Fostering in PA Cost?

 Fostering is not a job or an income; however, foster parents in PA are reimbursed for the cost of caring for a foster child.
 Health care costs are generally covered as well.
 This money is provided to cover basic expenses such as food, clothing, shelter, transportation, recreation, and allowance.
 Foster parents are not responsible for a foster child’s medical costs.